openstack/keystone/doc/source/developing_drivers.rst

 ~~~~~~~~~~~~~~~~

 Newer driver interfaces may remove methods that are currently required.
-Methods are removed when the are no longer required or invoked by Keystone.
+Methods are removed when they are no longer required or invoked by Keystone.
 There is no reason why methods removed from the Keystone interface need to be
 removed from custom drivers.